 Our Master of Science in Human Resources has four options: two 36 credit hour degree programs - the Human Resources Administration option and the Criminal Justice option, and two 60 credit hour programs - the Counselor option and the Clinical Rehabilitation & Clinical Mental Health Counseling option.
 Successful completion of either 60-hour program qualifies graduates to sit for the Licensed Professional Counselor exam.
 The Clinical Rehabilitation & Clinical Mental Health Counseling program is accredited by the Council on Rehabilitation Education (CORE) which qualifies the graduate to obtain the Certified Rehabilitation Counselor (CRC) certification.

-Also housed in the Department is the Brandon Whitten Institute for Addiction and Recovery whose mission is to foster addiction prevention efforts and assist both campus and community individuals, groups and agencies with providing quality addiction and recovery services through education, collaboration and scholarship, while promoting the vision of East Central University.
+Also housed in the Department are the Brandon Whitten Institute for Addiction and Recovery whose mission is to foster addiction prevention efforts and assist both campus and community individuals, groups and agencies with providing quality addiction and recovery services through education, collaboration, and scholarship while promoting the vision of East Central University.

 Students in the Department of Human Resources, through their choice of a major and minor, may create a degree plan which will meet employment requirements for a variety of human service careers and the specific requirements for his or her major career field.